laurensdevosteamblue/combell-test/README.md

 - A Combell account with Git Deploy enabled
 - Node.js ≥ 16 (we recommend Node 22)
 - A GitHub repository containing your project
-- A MySQL database on Combell (or elsewhere) with a scores table:
+- A MySQL database on Combell (or elsewhere) with a scores and users table:

 ```SQL
 CREATE TABLE scores (